olijames05/GooobTweaks/README.md

 - Updated the application version to `v1.5.0`

 ## Important!
--Most features will need pc restart to work
--Dont forget to say any bugs you encounter!
+-Most features will need pc restart to work, Dont forget to say any bugs you encounter!

 ## License